Structural Parameterizations of the Biclique-Free Vertex Deletion Problem: Introduction

 \paragraph{Our results.}

 We first show in \Cref{sec:prelim} that \BFVD{} can be solved in $\bigO^*(2^{\bigO(\vc \cdot k)})$ time, where $\vc$ is the minimum vertex cover size of $G$.
 This paves the way for the algorithms presented in \Cref{sec:d,sec:fvn}.
-Using the $\bigO^*(2^d)$-time algorithm of Eppstein~\cite{eppstein1994arboricity} to enumerate all maximal bicliques, we show that each vertex and edge not part of any biclique $K_{i,j}$ can be identified (and deleted) in time $\bigO^*(4^d)$.
+Using the $\bigO^*(2^d)$-time algorithm of \citet{eppstein1994arboricity}, where $d$ is the degeneracy of $G$, to enumerate all maximal bicliques, we show that each vertex and edge not part of any biclique $K_{i,j}$ can be identified (and deleted) in time $\bigO^*(4^d)$.
 When every edge is part of some biclique $K_{i,j}$, the set of vertices that appear in the smaller side of some biclique $K_{i,j}$ form a vertex cover.
-In \Cref{sec:d}, we show that \BFVD{} can be solved in $\bigO^*(2^{\bigO(dk^2)})$ time, where $d$ is the degeneracy of $G$.
+In \Cref{sec:d}, we show that \BFVD{} can be solved in $\bigO^*(2^{\bigO(dk^2)})$ time.
 The algorithm takes a win-win approach: If there are not many vertices that appear in the smaller side of a biclique, then we use the aforementioned $\bigO^*(2^{\bigO(\vc \cdot k)})$-time algorithm.
 Otherwise, we can find a set of vertices which has a nonempty intersection with every solution.
 Following the same approach albeit with a more refined analysis, we develop in \Cref{sec:d} an algorithm for \BFVD{} running in $\bigO^*(2^{\bigO(k^2 + \fvn \cdot k)})$ time.
 That actually implies that \BFVD{} is fixed-parameter tractable for $\fvn$ when $i \ge 2$ since an instance with $k \ge \fvn$ is a \yes-instance.
-In contrast, we show in \Cref{sec:hardness} that \BFVD{} is W[1]-hard for every $i \in \NN$ when parameterized by treedepth.
-To the best of our knowledge, \BFVD{} is the first problem shown to be FPT for the feedback vertex number but W[1]-hard for the treedepth.
-Incidentally, there are several problems that behave in the opposite way, \ie{} are FPT for the treedepth but W[1]-hard for the feedback vertex number such as \textsc{Mixed Chinese Postman} \cite{gutin2016mixed}, \textsc{Geodetic Set} \cite{Kellerhals2020}, and \textsc{Length-Bounded Cut} \cite{bentert2022length,dvovrak2018parameterized}.
-Finally, we show in \Cref{ssec:bdd_fen} that \BFVD{} admits a polynomial kernel for the feedback edge number, strengthening the fixed-parameter tractability result of Betzler et al.~\cite{Betzler2012}.
+In contrast, we show in \Cref{sec:hardness} that \BFVD{} is \Wone-hard for every $i \in \NN$ when parameterized by treedepth.
+To the best of our knowledge, \BFVD{} is the first problem shown to be FPT for the feedback vertex number but \Wone-hard for the treedepth.
+Incidentally, there are several problems that behave in the opposite way, \ie{} are FPT for the treedepth but \Wone-hard for the feedback vertex number such as \textsc{Mixed Chinese Postman} \citep{gutin2016mixed}, \textsc{Geodetic Set} \citep{Kellerhals2020}, and \textsc{Length-Bounded Cut} \citep{bentert2022length,dvovrak2018parameterized}.
+Finally, we show in \Cref{ssec:bdd_fen} that \BFVD{} admits a polynomial kernel for the feedback edge number, strengthening the fixed-parameter tractability result of \citet{Betzler2012}.